Bernardo Urbina Design table on a Malibu cliffside

 The Story

 Every slab is a one-of-a-kind piece.
-No two will ever exist.

 A fallen tree, decades old, on a farmer's land in rural Guanacaste.
 Bernardo travels to choose it himself — species, age, and grain confirmed under MINAE harvest permit.
 Fifteen weeks of production later — milled, kiln-dried twice, finished in South Carolina — it's a piece no one else owns.